dananglin/beacon/README.md

 ## Overview

-Beacon is a standalone indieauth server written in [Go](https://go.dev/).
+Beacon is a standalone IndieAuth authorization server written in [Go](https://go.dev/).

 This project is currently in its experimental stages so there may be breaking changes as the project develops.